 The third Public Health Act of 1875 gave Local Boards considerable powers over the provision and regulation of gas supply and allowed them to purchase gas companies.
 Perhaps with this in mind the Ilkeston Local Board then began to express much dissatisfaction with the services provided by the Gas Company.

-Was it preparing a ‘takeover’ of the Gas Works?
+Was the Board preparing a ‘takeover’ of the Gas Works?

 At the end of 1876, it announced its intention to apply to the Government Board of Trade, under the Gas and Water Facilities Act of 1870, for a Provisional Order.
 If granted, this Order would enable the Company to continue the production of gas at its present site in Rutland Street and, if necessary, to enlarge, alter and repair their works.

-These works were described as being on a piece of land between Rutland Street (previously known as Slack Road) on its south side, on the east by some cottages belonging to Henry Bostock and others, on the north by other cottages belonging to Richard Whitehead, (Whitehead’s Row?), and on the west by a private road which separated the Works from more cottages and land belonging to Frederick Shaw.
+You can see the Gas Works on the 1880 map above.
+They were described as being on a piece of land between Rutland Street (previously known as Slack Road) on its south side (where you see number 454), on the east by some cottages belonging to Henry Bostock and others (just above 454 ?), on the north by other cottages belonging to Richard Whitehead (455 on the map, Whitehead’s Row? called Springfield Terrace on the map ?), and on the west by a private road (called Bloomsgrove Road on the left hand side) which separated the Works from more cottages and land belonging to Frederick Shaw.

 The Order would also bestow statutory powers upon the Gas Company “to acquire certain rights and privileges it does not at present possess … such as the power to supply with gas any part of the town it thinks fit, to levy rates, rents, and charges for such supply, to break up the roads, alter or divert the sewers, drains, pipes, and to act … in a degree independent of the local authorities”.

 The Company might also raise finance through the issue of more shares, or by a loan, and buy more land for expansion if necessary.